mdancho84/mdancho84.github.io/_posts/2023-07-06-kmeans-clustering.md

 ---
 layout: post
-title: "A Gentle Introduction to K-Means Clustering in R (Feat.
+title: "K-Means Clustering in R the Tidy Way (Feat.
 Tidyclust)"
 date: 2023-07-06 09:00:00 -0500
-excerpt: "Need to cluster your customers?
+excerpt: "Need to cluster faster?
 I've been playing around with a new R package that makes it super simple.
 It's called Tidyclust."
 author: Matt Dancho
 categories:
 - Code-Tools